 Breadcrumb

-Before joining the Blavatnik School, Claas was a DPhil student in International Relations at Oxford University’s Department for Politics and International Relations.
-He also holds an MPhil in Politics from Oxford and a BA in Business from the University of St. Gallen and was a visiting student at Harvard.
-Before his DPhil, he worked as a management consultant.
+Claas holds a DPhil in International Relations and an MPhil in Politics from the University of Oxford.
+He also holds a BA in Business Administration from the University of St. Gallen and was a visiting student at Harvard University.
+He has taught quantitative data analysis, statistics, and other topics related to his research at Oxford.
+Prior to his doctoral studies, he worked as a management consultant.
 Claas was Rowing World Champion in 2015 and represented Oxford in the 2018 Oxford-Cambridge Boat Race.
 Now, he enjoys surfing, where his passion far exceeds his skills.

 Journal articles